Techtonica/curriculum/react-js/react.md

 ### Wrap Up

-1. It simplifies creating UI's, especially when compared to other libraries, such as jQuery.
+1. It simplifies creating UIs, especially when compared to other libraries, such as jQuery.
 2. It is easier to read, and as a result is also easier to maintain.
 3. It encourages creating reusable components that you use everywhere, rather than recreating things everywhere.
 4. While it is a bit of a departure from prior approaches, co-locating markup with JavaScript leads to more easily   understood code.